mfrans1/mfrans1.github.io/_pages/JetLag.md

 **How does JetLag work?**<br>

 The JetLag algorithm uses a Lagrangian descriptor of the general circulation, the 'M function', which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
-The only parameter used in JetLag is the half width of that time interval, $\tau$, which can be determined objectively based on the scales of interest; typical values range from 1 to 3 days.<br>
+The only parameter used in JetLag is the half width of that time interval, $\tau$, which can be determined objectively based on the scales of interest; typical values range from 1 to 3 days.

-The M function highlights Lagrangian coherent structures --organizing features of the atmospheric circulation that correspond to maxima in atmospheric transport and that are most robust over the chosen integration interval.
-JetLag uses these features to locate the axes of the jets, ensuring that jet features are coherent both in space and in time.<br>
+The M function highlights Lagrangian coherent structures --organizing features of the atmospheric circulation that correspond to maxima in atmospheric transport and that are almost invariant over the chosen integration interval.
+JetLag uses these features to locate the axes of the jets, ensuring that jet features are coherent both in space and in time.

-Once jet features are detected, they are classified as part of the subtropical or polar front jet by a non-parametric algorithm that makes use of neighborhood rules to ensure that a) the subtropical jet is located equatorward of the polar front jet, b) the most prominent M function features are prioritized, c) jet segments with the same classification do not significantly overlap along the longitudinal dimension.
+Once jet features are detected, they are classified as part of the subtropical or the polar front jet by a non-parametric algorithm that makes use of neighborhood rules to ensure that a) the subtropical jet is located equatorward of the polar front jet, b) the most prominent M function features are prioritized, c) jet segments with the same classification do not significantly overlap along the longitudinal dimension.

 ---